 Let’s take a look at what we can learn from this frugal mantra and how we can apply it to our current situation and upcoming purchases.

 Use It Up

 My kids are always amazed at how I can always squeeze one more blob of toothpaste out of the tube.
 Leaving the near empty bottle of shampoo upside down always nets another day’s hair-washing.
-With the help of a spatula (or “rubber scraper” as my husband calls it), you’ll get another sandwich of peanut butter out of an empty jar.
+With the help of a spatula (Mike calls it a “rubber scraper”), you’ll get another sandwich of peanut butter out of an empty jar.
 Does anyone else avoid the last two slices of bread in the loaf?

 Whether it’s food, toiletries, or another limited resource, we probably all have room for improvement when it comes to “using it up.”
 Maybe it means keep the fridge more organized so produce and leftovers aren’t wasted.
 Maybe it means making an extra effort to teach kids to not let their eyes get bigger than their stomachs.
 Freezing leftover vegetable scraps is great for stew.
 Pressure cooking chicken or turkey bones makes great broth.
 Getting in a better habit of “using it up” will save us money and help us raise a less wasteful next generation.

 My grandma is a frugal role model for me.
 Not only does she make use of everything as it was originally intended, she is a champion of reusing and repurposing things.
 While I spoil myself with nice food storage containers that I love, my grandma keeps reusing cool whip containers, pickle jars, and butter tubs.
 She saves the string, twist ties, and rubber bands from packages.
 If foil is still clean it can be used again.

 On their 50th wedding anniversary, my grandparents posed for a picture with the refrigerator (still working!) that they received as a wedding present.
 It’s still going strong out in their garage.
 It’s pretty safe to say that none of the fridges we are using today will be around in fifty years!